 921 S 8th Ave Stop 8128

 The Cooperative Wilderness Handicapped Outdoor Group, C. W. HOG, is located on the lower level of the Pond Student Union.
 The mission of Cooperative Wilderness Handicapped Outdoor Group, located on the Pocatello campus of Idaho State University, is to provide challenging outdoor adventures for individuals with disabilities, focusing on enhancing attitudes, increasing positive self-image, and supporting people of all ages and abilities.
 C.W.
 HOG also runs the new Universal Challenge Course, which is an amazing tool for team-building and fun.
-Academic credit may be granted for participation in activities which include weight training, seated aerobics, swimming, snow skiing, challenge course facilitation, water skiing and whitewater rafting.
+Academic credit may be granted for participation in activities that include weight training, seated aerobics, swimming, snow skiing, challenge course facilitation, water skiing, and whitewater rafting.